Where do you want to travel ?

 This cruise has 8 cabins, each equipped with bunk beds, private bathrooms, a dining area where you can serve yourself 3 buffet-style meals a day.
 There are different social spaces.
 You can get some sun while sailing between destinations or grab a beer at the bar.
 There’s always something to do on Golondrina Yacht so we never got bored.

-If you want to travel first class on a Galapagos cruise, you can follow this same route on the Fragata Yacht, which always sails alongside Golondrina Yacht.
+If you want to travel Tourist superior on a Galapagos cruise, you can follow this same route on the Fragata Yacht, which always sails alongside Golondrina Yacht.

 – DAY 1: Baltra Island / Mosquera Islet

-The guide was waiting for us at 11:00am at the airport on Baltra Island.
+The guide was waiting for us at 11:00am at the airport on Baltra Island (Avianca Airline).
 We had to wait a little until all the passengers were gathered.

 Afterwards, we went to the loading dock used by cruises and were taken to the Golondrina Yacht.
 After putting our things away, we had a briefing with the cruise staff to review the itinerary and then we had lunch.